mpostol/OPC-UA-OOI/README.md

 ##CHARTER
 ###What is Object Oriented Internet

-Today the Internet is used by millions of people to gain access to information resources and services.
-The widespread use of the HTTP and hypertext makes it possible to freely publish new information and expose it in a context of its description.
-Unfortunately, this is a human-centric environment that cannot easily be adapted for the application-centric approach, which is required to provide globally distributed enterprise management and real-time process control.
-In this project new architecture is to be reserched that can be used to provide a generic solution for publishing and updating information in a context that can be used to describe and discover it.
-It is accomplished by distributing publisher (server) tasks to three classes:
+In this project C# deliverables supporting a new Machine To Machine (M2M) communication architecture is to be reserched with the goal to provide a generic solution for publishing and updating information in a context that can be used to describe and discover it by software applications.
+It is implemented based on the [OPC Unified Architecture](http://goo.gl/y4EHUn) - a new emerging industrial integration standard that fulfills the proposed architecture requirements.

-1. information context management using object oriented programming paradigm,
-2. a predefined fixed set of services that are used to access the data and meta-date, and
-3. a pluggable custom data binding mechanism.

-It is proposed to implement this architecture using the [OPC Unified Architecture](http://goo.gl/y4EHUn) - a new emerging industrial integration standard that fulfills these architecture requirements.

-That makes the presented approach a real proposal for new technology wave based on the existing Internet infrastructure because it allows vendors to provide generic off-the-shelf products tested independently for interoperability

 This project is aimed to workout deliverables supporting Process Data handling over Internet including but not limiting to: